 This guide will help you to setup WHMCS to auto-install scripts during user account creation.
 Setting this up is very easy.
 This guide assumes that you have already installed Softaculous on your server.

-Note: This works only with cPanel, cPanel Extended, DirectAdmin, Plesk, Interworx, Centos Web Panel, and Vestacp at the moment.
+Note: This works only with cPanel, cPanel Extended, DirectAdmin, Plesk, Interworx, and VestaCP at the moment.

 List of Scripts

 All the scripts in Softaculous can be Auto Installed.
 Following is the popular list of scripts :

 WordPress, b2evolution, StatusNet, Drupal, Mambo, phpBB, SMF, AEF, Coppermine, Gallery, Jcow, OpenClassifieds, openX, WebCalendar, Shadows Rising, phpList, SquirrelMail, LimeSurvey, Piwik, SugarCRM, PHProjekt, osCommerce, Magento, phpBook, HESK, osTicket, kPlaylist, VidiScript, Gregarius, CodeIgniter, Moodle, Elgg.

 (See the first pic to see where you have to add the names of scripts, the box outlined in red is where you add the list of scripts.)